1945 United Kingdom general election in England: Candidates

+Outcome

+Major parties

-The 1945 United Kingdom general election was held on Thursday 5 July 1945 to elect 640 members of the House of Commons, of which 510 constituencies were in England.
-It was the first general election held since the conclusion of the Second World War and nearly 10 years since the last general election in November 1935.
-It led to the first majority victory of the Labour Party in the House of Commons and England.
+The election led to the first majority victory of the Labour Party in the House of Commons and England.
 It was also the first time that the Labour Party won the popular vote in any general election in England as well as the nation.
 Conversely, it was the first election since 1906 that the Conservative Party did not win the largest share of votes in the nation as well as England.
-For the rest of the 20th century, the Labour Party would win a majority of seats in England only in the 1966 and 1997 elections.

-The 331 seat tally of the Labour Party remained the highest number of seats it ever won in England until the 2024 general election under Sir Keir Starmer.
-The voteshare of Labour in England has been exceeded only once since then - in 1951.
+For the rest of the twentieth century, the Labour Party would only win a majority of seats in England in the 1966 and 1997 elections.
+The 331 seat tally of the Labour Party under Clement Atlee remained the highest number of seats it ever won in England until the 2024 general election under Sir Keir Starmer.
+The vote share of the Labour Party in England has only been exceeded once, being the vote Labour received in the 1951.

+The Labour party gained 217 seats in England at the election, including the majority of the 25 new seats created in England, with the Conservatives taking the remainder.
+The Labour seat gains came primarily from the Conservative Party.
+Notably, future Conservative Prime Minister Harold Macmillan lost his Stockton-on-Tees constituency to Labour, however would return to Parliament in the 1945 Bromley by-election.
+Labour also gained the single-member seats of Luton, Plymouth, Devonport, Gateshead, Hinckley and Bosworth, Southwark North, Great Yarmouth, Newcastle upon Tyne East, Walsall, Huddersfield and Spen Valley from the National Liberal Party.
+Labour also won one seat from the Liberal Nationals in the two-member seats of Sunderland, Southampton, Oldham and Norwich.
+Overall, the Liberal Nationals lost 15 seats in England, the bulk of its 22 losses across the United Kingdom.
+Notably, incumbent Leslie Hore-Belisha, though elected as a Liberal National, resigned from the party in 1942 and unsuccessfully stood as a National Independent in Plymouth, Devonport.
+The Liberal National Party did not contest the seat at this election.
+Hore-Belisha, while only facing Labour in the race, lost the seat to future Labour Leader of the Opposition Michael Foot.